History

 A Brief History of Marist Catholic School Herne Bay

-The Marist Sisters were asked to staff the new school so, on August 27th 1928, Sisters Kostka and Austin came to Trinity St. School began on September 4th, 1928 with nine students.
-Soon big increases in the school roll prompted the employment of a lay teacher and a threefold division of the pupils was made.
+1928 – The Marist Sisters were asked to staff the new school so, on August 27th, Sisters Kostka and Austin came to Trinity St where the Marist Sisters were living.
+School began on September 4th, with nine students.

-Four new classrooms were opened in 2004.
+2004 – Four new classrooms were opened.
 Refurbishment of the hall, library, and offices was completed in 2007.

-In 2011 the school re-altered its Integration Agreement, taking it back to a school that only accepted pupils from Year 1 to 6.
+2011 – the school re-altered its Integration Agreement, taking it back to a school that only accepted pupils from Year 1 to 6.

-In 2013 two additional classrooms were moved from Marist College onto our school site to accommodate roll growth.
+2013 – two additional classrooms were moved from Marist College onto our school site to accommodate roll growth.

-The Ministry of Education approved roll growth in 2014, allowing the school to take an additional 90 students, from a maximum roll of 210 to a new maximum roll of 300.
+2014 – The Ministry of Education approved roll growth, allowing the school to take an additional 90 students, from a maximum roll of 210 to a new maximum roll of 300.
 This began the process of planning a build to accommodate an additional 90 students.

-In January of 2018, we proudly opened our new innovative learning environments consisting of a two-story block housing the equivalent of 3 classes in each floor.
+2018 – Opened new two-story innovative learning environments, equivalent of 3 classes in each floor.
 Through this process, two of our old classrooms were removed from the site.
 We now have 12 classroom spaces and are ready to expand our roll over the next few years to reach its maximum of 300.

 Parish Priests through the ages: